r3d-f0x/Raketa/README.md

 At a minimum you should define the following variables:

 `cgSitename = 'Your site name';`

 `cgOwner = 'Your name or username';`

 `cgCopyrightYear = '2021';`

+It is also advisable to change the home page since it could be overwritten depending on how you update your site.

+`cgHomepageTitle = 'home';`

 ## Known issues

 * Sometimes when loading the page there is a bug where the default value of variables is displayed instead of the configured value.
+* `cgCopyright` is automatically reset in `main.js` since

 ## Customizing Raketa